-- Satisfactorily complete a minimum of 38 semester hours with a cumulative GPA of 3.0 or above. - Achieve no grade lower than a B in all core courses.
-If a grade of a B- or lower is received in a designated course, that course must be retaken (for more specific information, please refer to the student handbook). - Complete a minimum of 20 one-hour sessions of therapy from a family systems perspective with a licensed marriage and family therapist. - Complete a 700-hour supervised clinical internship in marriage and family therapy that meets the currently articulated criteria for such training, with at least 270 hours of direct client contact (135 hours required with couples and families; 135 with individuals, couples, or families). - Successfully complete the graduate clinical project (reading fees are assessed during the final semester of clinical internship), in which the student articulates his/her current understanding of marriage and family therapy and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan.
+- · Satisfactorily complete a minimum of 36 semester hours with a cumulative GPA of 3.0 or above. - · Achieve no grade lower than a B in all core courses.
+If a grade of a B- or lower is received in a required course, that course must be retaken (for more specific information, please refer to the student handbook). - Complete a minimum of 20 one-hour sessions of therapy from a family systems perspective with a licensed marriage and family therapist. - · Complete a 700-hour supervised clinical internship in marriage and family therapy that meets the currently articulated criteria for such training, with at least 270 hours of direct client contact (135 hours required with couples and families; 135 with individuals, couples, or families). - · Successfully complete the Clincal Portfolio (reading fees are assessed during the final semester of clinical internship), in which the student articulates his/her current understanding of marriage and family therapy and applies the same through an analysis of his/her counseling practice, an evaluation of his/her strengths, and a three-year professional development plan.

-Counseling Core (9 hours)
+Counseling Core (10 hours)

 COUN 530 Psychopathology and Appraisal 3

 COUN 540 Professional Orientation 3

-COUN 561 Spirituality and Clinical Praxis I 3
+COUN 561 Spirituality and Clinical Praxis 3

+COUN 567 Psychopharmacology and Interpersonal 1

+Neurobiology

-Marriage and Family Therapy Courses (21 hours)
+Marriage and Family Therapy Courses (20 hours)

-MMFT 500 Introduction to Marriage and Family Therapy 3
+MMFT 500 Introduction to Couple and Family 3

+Therapy

-MMFT 514 Advanced Marriage Therapy I 3
+MMFT 514 Couple Therapy 3

-MMFT 524 Advanced Family Therapy I 3
+MMFT 524 Family Therapy 3

 MMFT 534 Human Sexuality 3

-MMFT 554 Substance Abuse From a Systemic Perspective 3
+MMFT 554 Substance Abuse Treatment 3

 MMFT 574 Relationship Assessment 3

+MMFT 588 Clinical Portfolio 1

 MMFT 597 Treatment Planning I 1

-MMFT 598 Treatment Planning II 1

-MMFT 599 Graduate Clinical Project 1

-Clinical Internship (8 hours)
+Clinical Internship (6 hours)

-MMFT 592 Clinical Internship 4
+MMFT 592 Clinical Internship 3

-MMFT 593 Clinical Internship 4
+MMFT 593 Clinical Internship 3

+Notes: